Need to know

 An alternative to a single inverter unit is to have micro-inverters, where each panel has its own small inverter attached.
 These are usually more expensive, and have some technical pros and cons.

 A storage battery will capture the unused solar power generated during the day, for use at night and on low-sunlight days.
 Installations that include batteries are increasingly popular.
-Here's a case study of the first Australian home to install a Tesla PowerWall battery.
+See our case study of the first Australian home to install a Tesla PowerWall battery.

 But for most homes, we think a battery doesn't make economic sense yet.
 Batteries are still relatively expensive and the payback time will often be longer than the warranty period of the battery.
-The good news is that battery prices are falling rapidly and in two or three years it will probably be the right decision to include a storage battery with any solar PV system.
+However, it's likely that battery technology and prices, together with future changes in how the electricity market works, will make batteries a good option for most homes within the next few years.

 Watt-hours (Wh) and kilowatt-hours (kWh): a measure of energy production or consumption over time.
 The kilowatt-hour (kWh) is the unit you'll see on your electricity bill, because you're billed for your electricity usage over time.
 A solar panel producing 300W for one hour would deliver 300Wh (or 0.3kWh) of energy.